Linda-Ikechukwu/Personal-Site/src/blog/posts/social-share-buttons-with-react-share-library/social-share-buttons-with-react-share.md

 ---
-title: "Add  Social Share Buttons to Gatsby Blog Pages With React Share."
+title: "Add  Social Share Buttons to Gatsby Blog Pages With React Share In 3 Steps"
 date: "2020-05-24"
 featured: "./socialshare.png"
 description: "When you write a blog post, you want more people to read it.
 In this post you'll learn how to add social share buttons to a blog built with gatsby in 3 steps"